The Changes In Creative Work & Entrepreneurship

 The reason I chose a blacksmith as the example trade for this post is because blacksmiths dealt in tangible items.
 They consumed physical stuff to make physical stuff in a physical location and sold that physical stuff to people they physically saw.
 It seems easy enough to see that they made their living by making stuff and getting that stuff to people who wanted or needed it.

 At the root of it, present-day creative entrepreneurs are really not that much different in this respect.
-If you’re a writer, you sell an amalgam of words tempered by the fire of your intelligence and steady focus of your concentration, in much the same way as a blacksmith sells mixtures of metal tempered by the fire of their forge and the steady blow of their hammers.
+If you’re a writer, you sell an amalgam of words tempered by the fire of your intelligence and steady focus of your concentration, in much the same way as a blacksmith sells mixtures of metal tempered by the fire of their forge and the steady blow of their hammer.
 Painters use the raw materials of color, texture, and space to produce physical likenesses of the ideas in their heads.
-And so it is with every creative skill, including programmers, who use the building blocks of their programming languages to make new programs that execute the ideas that they have in their head.
+And so it is with creatives in every field, including programmers, who use the building blocks of their programming languages to make new programs that execute the ideas they have in their heads.

 In other words, we still make stuff, and we have to get that stuff to people who want it.
 Even if – perhaps especially if – your creative skill is generating ideas, you still have to get those ideas to people who want them if you’re in the business of selling ideas.
 It’s not like they make themselves.